Pricing European and American Options under Heston Model using Discontinuous Galerkin Finite Elements: Abstract

 \section{Abstract}

-We consider interior penalty discontinuous Galerkin finite element (dGFEM) method for variable coefficient diffusion-convection-reaction equation to discretize the Heston PDE for the numerical pricing of European options.
-The mixed derivatives in the cross diffusion term are handled in a natural way compared to the finite difference methods.
-The advantages of dGFEM space discretization and Cranck-Nicolson method with Rannacher smoothing as time integrator for Heston model with non-smooth initial and boundary conditions are illustrated in several numerical examples for European call, butterfly spread and digital options.
-The convection dominated Heston PDE for vanishing volatility is efficiently solved utilizing the adaptive dGFEM algorithm.
-Numerical experiments illustrate that dGFEM is highly accurate and very efficient for pricing financial options.
+This paper deals with pricing of European and American options, when the underlying asset price follows Heston model, via the interior penalty discontinuous Galerkin finite element method (dGFEM).
+The advantages of dGFEM space discretization with Rannacher smoothing as time integrator with nonsmooth initial and boundary conditions are illustrated for European vanilla options, digital call and American put options.
+The convection dominated Heston model for vanishing volatility is efficiently solved utilizing the adaptive dGFEM.
+For fast solution of the linear complementary problem of the American options, a projected successive over relaxation (PSOR) method is developed with the norm preconditioned dGFEM.
+We show the efficiency and accuracy of dGFEM for option pricing by conducting comparison analysis with other methods and numerical experiments.\\